-Unlike conventional bank
+Unlike conventional bank loans

 are financed by other consumers willing to risk lending to individuals to beat the returns currently on offer from savings accounts.